GeveoAu/blog/_posts/2023-01-20-Securing APIs and Microservices in the Cloud.md

 Different strategies may be used to establish security for north-south transportation.
 The three methods listed below are widely used in the business sector.

- 1. Implement security at each microservice level.
+ 1.Implement security at each microservice level.

 <img src="/img/sk_3_2023_01_20.png" height="314 px" width="512 px"  />
- 2. Implement security using a sidecar.
+ 2.Implement security using a sidecar.

 <img src="/img/sk_4_2023_01_20.png" height="370 px" width="512 px"  />
- 3. Implement security using a shared gateway.
+ 3.Implement security using a shared gateway.

 <img src="/img/sk_5_2023_01_20.png" height="370 px" width="512 px"  />